Indonesia–Timor-Leste relations

 Timor-Leste (formerly East Timor) and Indonesia established diplomatic relations in 2002.
 Both share the island of Timor.
+East Timor occupies the east of the island of Timor.
+In addition, the country includes an exclave in the west of the island and two other small islands.
+Indonesia owns the rest of Timor and all neighbouring islands to the west, north and east.

+Portugal took control of the territory that would become known as Portuguese Timor in the middle of the 18th century, and maintained the eastern half of the island and West Timor was a Dutch possession until World War II as a colony.
+The land border with Indonesia is 228 km long.
+Indonesia already had a consulate in Dili during the Portuguese colonial period.

-Indonesia invaded the former Portuguese colony in 1975 and annexed East Timor in 1976, maintaining East Timor as its 27th province until a United Nations-sponsored referendum in 1999, in which the people of East Timor chose independence.
-Following a United Nations interim administration, East Timor gained independence as Timor-Leste in 2002.
-Indonesia already had a consulate in Dili during the Portuguese colonial period, though Indonesia formalized their relations by establishing an embassy in Dili.
-Since October 2002, Timor-Leste has an embassy in Jakarta and consulates in Denpasar and Kupang.
+Indonesia invaded the former Portuguese colony in 1975 and annexed East Timor in 1976, maintaining East Timor as its 27th province until a United Nations sponsored referendum in 1999, in which the people of East Timor chose independence.
+Following a United Nations interim administration, East Timor gained independence as Timor Leste in 2002.
+Indonesia formalized their relations by establishing an embassy in Dili since October 2002, Timor Leste has an embassy in Jakarta and consulates in Denpasar and Kupang.
 Relations between the two countries are generally considered highly positive, despite various problems.
 Numerous agreements regulate cooperation in different areas.
 East Timorese are visa-free in Indonesia.

 Historical background

-East Timor occupies the east of the island of Timor.
-In addition, the country includes an exclave in the west of the island and two other small islands.
-Indonesia owns the rest of Timor and all neighbouring islands to the west, north and east.
-Portugal took control of the territory that would become known as Portuguese Timor in the middle of the 18th century, and maintained the eastern half of the island (West Timor was a Dutch possession until World War II) as a colony.
-The land border with Indonesia is 228 km long.
-The course of the border had been 97% fixed since 2006.